Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Supplemental Material for NAMLSS

-For the FICO dataset, we use the exact same model structure as for the Insurance dataset, as the model structures implemented for the California Housing dataset resulted in worse results.
+\paragraph{FICO, Telco and Shrutime} For the logistic datasets, we use the exact same model structure as for the Insurance dataset, as the model structures implemented for the California Housing dataset resulted in worse results.
 However, as it is a binary classification problem we use a Sigmoid activation for the MLP as well as the NAM.
 For the DNN and both NAMLSS implementations, we use a Sigmoid activation for the location and a Softplus activation for the scale.
 To generate the log-likelihoods for the models only predicting a mean, we again use the true standard deviation of the underlying data.

 For XGBoost and EBM we had to adjust the hyperparameters in order to get results comparable to the MLP, NAM or NAMLSS.
 Hence, for EBM we use 10 as the maximum number of leaves, 100 early stopping rounds and again the same learning rate of 0.005.